mapsrule/Web-GIS-Data-Center/README.md

 # Web-GIS-Data-Center
-This repo contains multiple Geospatial Datasets that are needed to complete Rowan University's Web-based GIS Mapping course asignments.
+This repo contains multiple Geospatial Datasets that are needed to complete Rowan University's Web-based GIS Mapping course assignments.
 The folders above contain zipped shapefiles, csv, and GeoJson files.

-Below are linked to agencies that are providing GIS data for download in multiple data formats.
+Below are links to agencies that are providing GIS data for download in multiple data formats.
 ## Geospatial Data Resources
 Below are several websites where you can download and obtain different geospatial datasets by local and regional agencies as well as several major cities within the US.
-The majority of the websites below are using Esri's ArcGIS Hub and Open Data Portal to share GIS data which allows for direct access to API's as well as downloading GIS data.
+The majority of the sites are using Esri's ArcGIS Hub and Open Data Portal to share GIS data which allows for direct access to API's as well as downloading GIS data.
 #### NJ OIT - http://njogis-newjersey.opendata.arcgis.com/
 ![alt text](https://raw.githubusercontent.com/mapsrule/Web-GIS-Data-Center/master/ArcGIS_Hub_Sites/NJ.png)
 #### DVRPC - https://www.dvrpc.org/Mapping/Data